XICLONER/Computational/README.md

 # Divisible :
 This code gets two numbers from you and says is the first number divisible by the second or not.

+# Length of a string :
+This program will help you to find the length of your string.

 # Fibonacci :